wences-sanchez/Knowledge-Base/pages/Cover Letter.md

 	  **What specifically would you bring to XXX in this role?**
 	  **Academic experience in a Master's Degree in DevOps**.
 Which is taught by the University of La Rioja (UNIR).
 In it, I have learned many devops tools, and technologies such as: AWS, Cloud Foundations, Terraform, Ansible, Containers or Jenkins.

 	  I have experience in both development and testing roles.
 2+ years of experience between QA Engineer and Developer.
-As a QA Engineer, I have been building and maintaining a test framework to test a bank's servers.
-As a developer, building a corporate website using PHP (at Everis); and implementing internal software solutions to help our business partners using Python as a DevOps Developer (at Amaris Consulting).
+As a QA Engineer, I have been building and maintaining a test framework to test a major bank's servers.
+As a developer, building a corporate website using PHP (at Everis); and implementing internal software solutions to help our partners using Python as a DevOps' mindset Developer (at Amaris Consulting).

 	  I have 1.5 years of experience as an IaC Automation Developer.
 Automating and maintaining the servers of a major bank using Puppet and Ansible.
 Also developing scripts in Bash and Python.